Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    deletes all entities provided in the context.
+    Delete all entities provided in the context.

 **Parameters**